Alma Selwood Euro High-Grade

 Mathieu Labelle

-Mathieu is a fixed income trader with 20 years’ of industry experience.
-He has a broad expertise in terms of instruments having been market maker on structured credit and derivatives, government bonds and covered bonds.
+Mathieu is a fixed income trader with 20 years’ industry experience.
+He has expertise across instruments, having been a market maker on structured credit and derivatives, government bonds and covered bonds.

-During his tenure at Credit Agricole CIB, Mathieu developed extensive knowledge in Rates and Credit Trading, in both Flows and Structured.
-He gained expertise in identifying business opportunities, following and analysing market behaviour and leveraging a deep understanding of financial industry to drive account and trading success.
+Prior to joining Selwood, Mathieu was a senior trader at Credit Agricole CIB in London, where he spent over 15 years.
+At Credit Agricole CIB, Mathieu developed extensive knowledge in rates and credit trading, in both flows and structured trading.
+He gained expertise in identifying business opportunities, following and analysing market behaviour, and leveraging a deep understanding of financial industry to drive account and trading success.

 Mathieu holds a bachelor of Physics from University of Rouen Normandie, an ITM diploma (Master) from CFPB.
 He was authorised by the UK’s FCA as approved person between 2005 and 2016 (MAL01151).